daraghbyrne/diotlabs-v1/getting-started/setting-up-your-photon.md

 # Step 1.
 Plug in Your Particle Photon

-- Connect your core to your computer using the USB cord.
+- Connect your Particle board to your computer using the USB cord.

-- The Core’s light will flash Blue.
+- The devices’s light will flash Blue.
 This means it doesn’t know how to connect to the Wireless network… yet.

 **Hold on it’s not blinking blue...**